Mayer’s Principles Meets the Lightboard Creating Ultimate Learning

 4. REDUNDANCY PRINCIPLE

-5. SPATIAL CONTIGUITY PRINCIPLE
+5. TEMPORAL CONTIGUITY PRINCIPLE

-6. TEMPORAL CONTIGUITY PRINCIPLE
+6. SPACIAL CONTIGUITY PRINCIPLE

 Teacher recording a lesson in the Lightboard Studio